-At RIA Neurovascular in Englewood, Colorado, the expert neurovascular surgeons offer diagnostic angiography to examine the blood vessels in your brain and diagnose neurovascular health conditions.
+At RIA Neurovascular in Denver, Colorado, the expert neurovascular surgeons offer diagnostic angiography to examine the blood vessels in your brain and diagnose neurovascular health conditions.
 This information guides treatment decisions and tells your doctor whether or not you need certain procedures like endovascular embolization and revascularization.
 If your surgeon is concerned about abnormalities in the blood vessels in and around your brain, they may recommend diagnostic angiography to assess your condition.
 Call RIA Neurovascular to schedule a consultation to learn more about diagnostic angiography.

 Diagnostic angiography is a minimally invasive procedure that uses a contrast dye and fluoroscopy X-ray, CT scan, or MRI to examine your blood vessels.
 Traditionally, angiography involves the use of a catheter to inject the contrast dye near the suspected abnormal blood vessels, which are then examined with an X-ray.

 Today, the team at RIA Neurovascular uses cutting edge diagnostic angiography techniques that use intravenous contrast dye and MRIs or CT scans to create detailed 3D models of the blood vessels in your brain.

 The neurovascular radiology experts at RIA Neurovascular use diagnostic angiography to identify the cause and location of health conditions such as bleeding on the brain.
 They can also assess the damage caused by a concussion.

 The team also uses diagnostic angiography to locate blockages or aneurysms.
 Your neurovascular specialist may also recommend diagnostic angiography to identify intracranial or extracranial vessel stenosis and signs of a stroke.

 Diagnostic angiography provides information to treat acute conditions as well as creative preventive health programs to help you avoid a devastating neurovascular issue.